-The Indigenous community action to reduce harms associated with heavy cannabis use in remote communities in the Cape York region project is funded by a National Health and Medical Research Council grant.
-The project aims to identify the full extent of cannabis use and the impact of that use on communities in the Cape York region of Queensland and Torres Strait Islands.
+The Indigenous Community Action to Reduce Harms Associated With Heavy Cannabis Use in Remote Communities in the Cape York Region project aimed to identify the full extent of cannabis use and the impact of that use on communities in the Cape York region of Queensland and Torres Strait Islands.

-There are smaller programs being run as part of this umbrella research project.
-One project, Weed it out, is a crime prevention initiative run by the Queensland Police Service Far Northern Region Drug Squad in partnership with James Cook University.
-The project was initiated in October 2007, is funded until 2012, and aims to:
+Smaller programs were run as part of this umbrella research project.
+One project, Weed it Out, was a crime prevention initiative run by the Queensland Police Service Far Northern Region Drug Squad in partnership with James Cook University.
+The project was initiated in October 2007, funded until 2012, and aimed to: